 Try your first slice of Chicago-style deep dish pizza at either Giordano’s in the South Loop, or head to Connie’s Pizza in the Gold Coast, both of which also dole out classic Italian-style entrees.

-Take one of the city’s many guided tours, such as a walking or bus tour through Chicago Detours, or a tour on foot with Chicago Architecture Center, which also offers one-of-a-kind bus tours.
-For an added experience, hop on and off a two-level bus or a trolley by Chicago Trolley & Double Decker Co.
+Take one of the city’s many guided tours, such as a walking or bus tour through Chicago Detours, or a tour on foot with Chicago Architecture Center, which also offers one-of-a-kind bus and boat tours.
+To explore at your own pace, hop on and off a two-level bus with Big Bus Tours.

 For a shopping excursion like no other, traverse The Magnificent Mile, the luxurious stretch of Michigan Avenue that features designer shops like Burberry, specialty boutiques like Rolex, department stores like Saks Fifth Avenue, and three amazing indoor malls: 900 North Michigan Shops, Water Tower Place, and The Shops at North Bridge.